 Dimensions: 11 x 14 cm

-Further Information: Two years after the International Surrealist Exhibition in London’s New Burlington Galleries, and curator Alfred Barr held the group exhibition Fantastic Art, Dada and Surrealism at the Museum of Modern Art in New York, André Breton and Paul Éluard opened the doors to the Exposition Internationale du Surréalisme.
+Further Information: Two years after the International Surrealist Exhibition in London’s New Burlington Galleries, and curator Alfred Barr’s group exhibition Fantastic Art, Dada and Surrealism at the Museum of Modern Art in New York, André Breton and Paul Éluard opened the doors to the Exposition Internationale du Surréalisme.
 The vernissage took place on January 17, 1938, at around 10 p.m., in Georges Wildenstein’s Galerie Beaux-Arts on Rue du Faubourg Saint Honoré, Paris.
-In addition to Breton himself, the almost 60 exhibited artists from a total of 14 countries included Ann Clark, Salvador Dalí (whose artistic contributions, as well as Max Ernst’s contributions in the accompanying exhibition catalog, were especially recommended), Alberto Giacometti, René Magritte, Joan Miró, Meret Oppenheim, Pablo Picasso and Man Ray.
-The invitation card for the opening of the exhibition highlighted a few selected artistic contributions—for example: Salvador Dalí’s Taxi Pluvieux; L’acte Manqué, a dance performance by Hélène Vanels; and Ciel de roussettes, an installation by Marcel Duchamp.
+In addition to Breton himself, the almost 60 exhibited artists from a total of 14 countries included Ann Clark, Salvador Dalí (whose contributions, as well as Max Ernst’s, were especially recommended in the accompanying catalog), Alberto Giacometti, René Magritte, Joan Miró, Meret Oppenheim, Pablo Picasso, and Man Ray.
+The invitation card for the opening highlighted a few artistic contributions, for example: Salvador Dalí’s Taxi Pluvieux; L’acte Manqué, a dance performance by Hélène Vanels; and Ciel de roussettes, an installation by Marcel Duchamp.

-The introductory text in the exhibition catalog, written by art critic Raymond Cogniat, suggested that the exhibition would break with established exhibition convention.
-According to Cogniat, it was not enough to hang paintings side by side on a wall; rather, visitors to the exhibition should be invited to become part of and explore a previously hidden, never-before perceived world.
+The catalog’s introductory text, written by art critic Raymond Cogniat, noted that the exhibition would break with established exhibition convention.
+According to Cogniat, it was not enough to hang paintings side-by-side on a wall; rather, visitors should be invited to become part of and explore a previously hidden, never-before perceived world.
 With a specially designed lighting concept by Man Ray, water and plant installations by Wolfgang Paalen, the placement of an electric brazier in the middle of the room, and an acoustic background featuring the steps and laughter of soldiers, the organizers created a surrealistic framework for the presentation of individual art contributions.
 It was this mode of presentation that made the exhibition in the Galerie Beaux-Arts extremely popular.
-The 3000 visitors to the opening evening were to be followed by an average of 500 visitors a day by the end of the exhibition on February 24, 1938.
+The 3000 visitors to the opening event were to be followed by an average of 500 visitors a day by the end of the exhibition on February 24, 1938.

 translated by SL